back

 There were traditions.
 Rhythms.
 A place of belonging and fun for her kids.
 The kind of home that has nothing to do with ownership and everything to do with showing up fully.

-But she was ready for more again.
-The friend sleepovers to resume.
-The after-school spot where kids could corral and kill time together.
-The girls’ nights and out-of-town friends coming to stay.
-She loves to host, and she’s amazing at it – she was ready to make room for that part of herself again.
+But she was ready for more: the friend sleepovers to resume, the after-school spot where kids could corral and kill time together, the girls’ nights and out-of-town friends coming to stay.
+She loves to host, and she’s amazing at it – she was ready to make room for that.

 What It Represented

-She works in network marketing: an influencer who is breaking ceilings and stereotypes about what’s possible in that line of work.
-And buying her own home – on her own terms, with what she’s built – wasn’t just a milestone for her.
+She works in network marketing: an influencer who is breaking ceilings and stereotypes about what’s possible in that world and buying her own home – on her own terms, with what she’s built – wasn’t just a milestone for her.

 I watched her become a champion of courage.
 Not just for her kids, but for others who needed to see it done.